 Every few months, make sure your panel isn’t being shaded during these hours by checking it.

 The shadows were shortest if you installed your solar panel in the middle of summer.
-How to fix outdoor solar lights that stop working sun sinks lower in the sky, lengthening the shadows.
-To accommodate the shadows, you might need to shift the lights to a different location.
+How to fix outdoor solar lights that stop working when the sun sinks lower in the sky, lengthening the shadows To accommodate the shadows, you might need to shift the lights to a different location.

 Verify the angle of the solar panel.

 The angle of your solar panel can have a significant impact on the light’s operating time.
 When the sun is at its lowest in the winter, this is especially true.
 If your panel’s angle is easily adjustable, setting it at 45° will allow it to get the maximum sunlight possible.

 Solar panels work best when they are pointed in the appropriate direction, just like satellite dishes.

 The solar panel will receive sunlight from dawn till dusk if it is facing south because the sun rises in the east and sets in the west.
 If the light is not facing south, it will still function, but not as effectively.

 Water entry or penetration can occasionally harm solar lights.
 This shouldn’t be a huge issue if your lamp is well-designed and made.

 Your product’s ingress protection (IP) rating will let you know.
 How to fix outdoor solar lights that stop working well it is shielded from moisture.
 To get the best protection available, choose one with a high IP rating.